Buttermilk and Gout IntroductionMany people see buttermilk as a healthy drink. But how will it affect your uric acid and gout?

 Butter and Uric AcidLike buttermilk, I cannot find any relevant research about butter and uric acid.
 Although there is evidence that high-fat intake increases uric acid.
 So gout sufferers should keep fat consumption within dietary guidelines.
 Then, high-fat consumption should not concern you.

 Is Buttermilk Good for Your Gout?Like many foods, you can see there is little evidence to say if buttermilk should be avoided or relished.
 So in this situation, you can decide to be cautious and choose an alternative.
 Or you can experiment yourself to see how buttermilk alters your uric acid levels.

 As a GoutPal Dieter, you should be aware of the pros and cons of self-experimenting for uric acid levels.
 Because on the positive side, you get results that are most relevant to you.
 But on the negative side, you must commit yourself to severe self-regulation.
 So if you're disciplined, see how to test buttermilk in my Personal Gout Food Research guide.

 If you still have concerns about buttermilk, you should discuss those concerns with your professional health advisers.
-However, if you want help to prepare for that discussion, please see the feedback section below.
+However, if you want help to prepare for that discussion, please ask in the Gout Forum.

-Leave Buttermilk and Uric Acid to browse the Gout and Uric Acid Blog.
+Leave Buttermilk and Gout to browse the Milk for Gout section.
 Or return to your GoutPal Plan for Gout Dieters.

 - US Department of Health and Human Services, 2019.
 US Department of Agriculture.
 2015–2020 dietary guidelines for Americans.
 December 2015.